KyleMinter/lunch-box-reviews/cdk/README.md

     entityID: ...,          // The UUID used to identify the user.
     userName: ...,          // The name of the user.
     userEmail: ...,         // The email of the user.
-    userFlags: {            // A object containing boolean flags which represent the permissions of the user.
+    userFlags:              // An object containing boolean flags which represent the permissions of the user.
+    {
         canSubmitReviews: ...,          // Determines if the user can submit reviews.
         canSubmitFoodItems: ...,        // Determines if the user can submit food items.
         canSubmitMenuInstances: ...     // Determines if the user can submit menu instances.